 3. Keep in touch and stay connected

-Just because you're at home for the foreseeable, doesn't mean you have to be isolated or alone.
+Just because you're working from home, doesn't mean you have to be isolated or alone.
 Make sure to keep in regular communication with your friends, family and colleagues via video calling, voice chat, emails or letters.
 Seeing the faces of loved ones and/or hearing their voices can really help brighten up your day.
-Perhaps you can organise a quiz, join an online workout or just simply sit and have a good old fashioned (virtual) chin-wag to pass the time.
+Perhaps you can organise a quiz, join an online workout or just simply sit and have a good old-fashioned (virtual) chin-wag to pass the time.

 Read more: Parent zone has 8 activities to help you keep in touch with grandparents (but we think they're great ideas that can apply to everyone!)